Risotto: The Basic Recipe

 Finishing Your Risotto: The Mantecatura

-The last step in making a risotto by vigorously stirring the rice usually with butter and cheese, may be the most important.
-It’s what gives risotto its characteristic creamy texture.
-There also some variations at this stage, known as the mantecatura.
+The last step in making a risotto, known as the mantecatura, may be the most important.
+Vigorously stirring the cooked rice, usually with butter and grated cheese, is what gives risotto its characteristic creamy texture.

-For a number of risotti, especially those using slightly bitter winter vegetables like radicchio or Belgian endive, I like to add some cream (still on heat) and let it reduce before proceeding with the cheese (off heat).
+There are some variations at this stage.
+Although some would call it heresy, for a few risotti, especially those using slightly bitter winter vegetables like radicchio or Belgian endive, I like to add cream (still on heat) and let it reduce before proceeding with the cheese (off heat).
 And a friend of mine from Milan told me that she liked to add—believe it or not—Philadelphia cream cheese in addition to the parmesan cheese to finish the dish.

 For seafood risotti, you usually do not use butter or cheese at the end (it is a fairly strict rule for Italians not to mix seafood and aged cheese), but some cooks add olive oil instead to finish the dish.
 Personally, however, I don’t object to cream, cheese and/or butter in a shrimp risotto.